MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 menu:
   main:
     identifier: "basicmechanisms"
-    title: "Examples explaining the basic mechanisms of MeVisLab like using Modules and connecting them to Networks for viewing images."
+    title: "Examples explaining the basic mechanisms of MeVisLab like using modules and connecting them to Networks for viewing images."
     weight: 350
     parent: "tutorials"
 ---